MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-overview.md

 # Overview

 The PlayFab Online Subsystem (PF OSS) enables you to make use of Multiplayer features like Lobby, Matchmaking, Party and Azure Cognitive Services in your Unreal Engine 4 (UE4) or Unreal Engine 5 (UE5) game.
 These features include cross-talk, cross-play, and accessibility features like real-time text chat translation and voice transcription services.
-It is currently designed for use when developing PC, Xbox, Steam, Nintendo Switch, PlayStation®5 and PlayStation®4 games.
+It's currently designed for use when developing PC, Xbox, Steam, Nintendo Switch, PlayStation®5 and PlayStation®4 games.
 This subsystem layer works seamlessly on top of the existing Epic provided native Online Subsystem (OSS).
 PlayFab OSS complements the native OSS by adding support for PlayFab Lobby, Matchmaking, Party networking and Voice over Internet Protocol (VOIP).

 PlayFab OSS works alongside the PlayFab SDK marketplace plugin, which provides other PlayFab functionalities such as economy, leaderboards, and more.
 For more information, see [PlayFab SDK on the UE Marketplace (external site)](https://www.unrealengine.com/marketplace/product/playfab-sdk).